dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-python-sdk.md

 ## Integrate with dataframe libraries

-The SDK returns all query data as [pyarrow](https://arrow.apache.org/docs/python/index.html) tables.
+The Python SDK returns all query data as [pyarrow](https://arrow.apache.org/docs/python/index.html) tables.

-The SDK library doesn't come bundled with [Polars](https://pola.rs/) or [Pandas](https://pandas.pydata.org/).
+The Python SDK library doesn't come bundled with [Polars](https://pola.rs/) or [Pandas](https://pandas.pydata.org/).
 If you use these libraries, add them as dependencies in your project.

 To use the data with libraries like Polars or Pandas, manually convert the data into the desired format.
 For example: